sjbarag/brs/README.md

 ## About the Project

 As a **BrightScript** developer since 2012, I always wanted a way to test my code without the need of a Roku device, in situations like a long flight or a place without any wireless network available.
-Then in 2016 I decided to learn about the **[ifDraw2D API](https://developer.roku.com/docs/references/brightscript/interfaces/ifdraw2d.md)** in order to develop games for the platform, so I created a few open source remakes of classic games (click on the icons in emulator above to try those).
-These projects were very challenging and exciting to develop, but it brought some frustration with it, as very few people outside the USA has access to the Roku platform, so a lot of people could only see [videos of my games](https://www.youtube.com/watch?v=NA59qZk7fQU&list=PLnKUeRkfD6f2JwNfJFiGfUrrg4YVKdcRQ), but never play it.
+Then in 2016 I decided to learn about the **[ifDraw2D API](https://developer.roku.com/docs/references/brightscript/interfaces/ifdraw2d.md)** in order to develop games for the platform, so I created a few open source remakes of classic games (see links below at section Games and Demos).
+These projects were very challenging and exciting to develop, but brought me some frustration with it, as very few people outside the USA has access to the Roku platform, so a lot of people could only see [videos of my games](https://www.youtube.com/watch?v=NA59qZk7fQU&list=PLnKUeRkfD6f2JwNfJFiGfUrrg4YVKdcRQ), but never play it.

 The development of an emulator for the platform was, to me, a very complex endeavor to start as a _side project_, so I shelved the idea in my _Brain Dump Trello board_, until recently, when I learned about the [**BRS**](https://github.com/sjbarag/brs) open source project, created by [Sean Barag](https://github.com/sjbarag/), that consists of a _command line interpreter_ for **BrightScript**.